phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-23-successful-products-solve-problems.md

 ## The problem we set out to solve
 [As described last week](http://phillipadsmith.com/2015/02/open-data-s-uneven-field.html), we decided to focus our efforts on busy soccer dads and moms in and around Vancouver.
 Conservatively speaking, this is upwards of 100,000 people in the lower mainland alone (multiple leagues, multiple divisions in each league, boys and girls, more than 10 municipalities, etc.).
 And this is just one sport.

-The first use case is: You wake up and its raining out (no so uncommon in these parts).
+The first use case is: You wake up and it's raining out (no so uncommon in these parts).
 You need to know quickly -- _before_ you start getting the kids ready! -- "is the soccer even field open today?"

-The secondary use case is to provide parents, coaches, referees, and league officials with essential information while on route to the field, e.g., You’re in the car, or running out the door, and it's too late or too cumbersome to Google around.
+The secondary use case is to provide parents, coaches, referees, and league officials with essential information while on route to the field, e.g., You’re in the car, or running out the door, and it's too late or too cumbersome to Google around for the info.

 Unfortunately for a busy parent, there's no comprehensive resource for playing field information across lower mainland.
-The information is on municipal websites but teams play across municipalities.
+The information _is_ on municipal websites, but teams play across several municipalities.
 Additionally:

 *	Fields close all the time, but there's no single place to find that information for all possible fields;
 * Playing field information is often not consistent across sites;